kaust-rccl/Dist-DL-training/deepspeed/README.md

 #### Quiz Questions

 1. Given weak scaling, should **Peak GPU Memory** per GPU remain constant?
 Explain any deviations you observe.

-> **Note on Code Versioning and SLURM Queues**
-> SLURM does **not** snapshot your Python scripts when you call `sbatch`.
-> - The job will execute whatever version of `train.py` (or any other `.py` files) is on disk **at the moment the job
-    actually starts** running, not when it was submitted.
-> - Any edits made to your code while the job is still in the queue will be picked up automatically.
->
-> **Best Practices:**
-> Submit from a dedicated directory that won’t be modified.
-> This ensures reproducibility and avoids unintended changes in long-running or queued jobs.
 ---

 ### part 2: 2-GPU ZeRO Stage Comparison